Democrats point fingers while Biden credits Trump for party’s election setbacks

 Warren Gunnels, majority staff director for Senate Budget Committee Chairman Bernard Sanders, Vermont independent and progressive stalwart, posted on Twitter, “Maybe, just maybe, the ‘debacle’ in Virginia could have been avoided if we had a Congress that listened to the overwhelming majority of Americans and passed progressive policies like paid family leave and expanding Medicare instead of bowing down to wealthy campaign contributors.”

 Progressives could point to some election successes on Tuesday.
-The Democratic Socialists of America said at least 69% of their 32 nationally-endorsed local candidates and five ballot initiatives were victorious.
+The Democratic Socialists of America said at least 69% of their 32 nationally endorsed local candidates and five ballot initiatives were victorious.

 “Sidewalk Socialism — a grassroots movement to transform our cities and beyond — is rising,” the group said on Twitter.